timothyhollabaugh/pi-touchscreen-timeout/README.md

 increase the life of the backlight.

-pi-touchscreen-timeout will transparently turn off the display backlight after there have been no touches for a specifed timeout, independent of anything using the display at the moment.
-It will then turn the touchscreen back on when it is touched.
+pi-touchscreen-timeout will transparently turn off the display backlight after there has been no input for a specifed timeout, independent of anything using the display at the moment.
+It will then turn the touchscreen back on when input is received.
 The timeout period is set by a command-line argument.

-**Note:** This does not stop the touch event from getting to whatever is running on the display.
-Whatever is running will still receive a touch event, even if the display is off.
+**Note:** This does not stop the event from getting to whatever is running on the display.
+Whatever is running will still receive an event, even if the display is off.

-The program will use a linux event device like `/dev/input/event0` to receive events from the touchscreen, and `/sys/class/backlight/rpi-backlight/bl_power` to turn the backlight on and off.
+The program will use a linux event device like `/dev/input/event0` to receive events from the touchscreen, keyboard, mouse, etc., and `/sys/class/backlight/rpi-backlight/bl_power` to turn the backlight on and off.
 The event device is a command-line parameter without the /dev/input/ path specification.

 # Installation